Linking councils and stormwater developers

-MUSIC-link streamlines the process for assessing the compliance of water sensitive designs submitted by the development sector against council’s specific guidelines.
-It generates efficiencies in the development process by not only providing very specific modelling parameters to designers, but also speeding the assessment process and thus saving councils valuable time.
+MUSIC-link is the most important new feature in MUSIC v6.
+It streamlines the process for assessing the compliance of Water Sensitive Urban Designs (WSUD) submitted by the development sector against guidelines from a specific council or other Local Government Authority.
+It generates efficiencies in the development process by not only providing very specific modelling parameters to designers, but also speeding up the assessment process, thus saving valuable time.

 - Blacktown City Council